AFathi/NotchToolkit/README.md

 UIFont(name:FontName, size:FontSize)
 ```
 #### toolbar.toolsTitleColor
-This allows you to customize the `String` type icon color.
+This allows you to customize the `String` type icon text color.
 ```
 UIColor.COLOR_NAME_OR_RGB
 ```
 #### toolbar.notch
-This provides you options to customize NotchBar.
+This provides you options to customize `NotchBar`.
 ##### toolbar.notch.mode
-This allows you to choose between statusBar & noStatusBar modes.
+This allows you to choose between `statusBar` and `noStatusBar` modes.
 ```
 .statusBar - sets the bar width to the iPhone's X notch width.
 .noStatusBar - sets the bar width 30% more than iPhone's X notch width.
-Recommended for fully landsape apps or when status bar is hidden.
+Recommended for fully landscape apps or when status bar is hidden.
 ```
 ##### toolbar.notch.height
-This allows you to set the height of the NotchBar.
+This allows you to set the height of the `NotchBar`.
 ```
 CGFloat(A_NUMBER)
 ```
 ##### toolbar.notch.bgColor
-This allows you to set the background color of the NotchBar.
+This allows you to set the background color of the `NotchBar`.
 ```
 UIColor.COLOR_NAME_OR_RGB
 ```
 ##### toolbar.notch.curve
-This allows you to set the corner radii of the NotchBar.
+This allows you to set the corner radii of the `NotchBar`.
 ```
 CGFloat(A_NUMBER)
 ```
 ##### toolbar.notch.isVisible
-This allows you to initially set the NotchBar visibility.
+This allows you to initially set the `NotchBar` visibility.
 Default is false
 ```
 true
 false
 ```
 ##### toolbar.notch.animationInterval
-This allows you to set the animation show/hide & rotation animation time interval of the NotchBar.
+This allows you to set the animation time interval of the `NotchBar`.
 Default is 0.3.
 ```
 TimeInterval(INTERVAL)
 ```
 ## NotchToolbar Functions
 #### initializeToolbar(_ vc:UIViewController)
 This function is required to initialize the NotchToolbar.
-It is recommended to call this function in `viewDidLoad` after setting the `NotchToolbar` options.
+It is recommended to call this function in `viewDidLoad` after setting the [NotchToolbar Options](#notchtoolbar-options).
 ```
     /*
         NotchToolbar Options here
     */
     toolbar.initializeToolbar(self)
 ```
 #### showOrHide()
-This function allows you to show and hide the NotchToolbar.
+This function allows you to show and hide the `NotchToolbar`.
 You can call this function in the method that handles showing/hiding the toolbar.
 ```
 @IBAction func buttonClicked(_ sender: UIButton) {
     toolbar.showOrHide()